cyberdvitamin/BardForWindows/README.md

 2. if you don't already have installed or if it gives any errors about the font, please install the font provided in the assets folder

 Thank you for using BardForWindows!

+Sadly I have to announce that this project is now invalid since Gemini just replaced Bard and everything changed.
+This project will continue under other name "GeminiForWindows".